Become a reviewer

 If you would like to share your views on research and help others understand its impact, become a reviewer.

-Please note that we offer public and some professional reviewers, a small honorarium payment for each completed review.
+Please note that we offer some reviewers a small honorarium for each completed review.
 Please see our Payment Policy for further information.

 What do reviewers do?